 We are always looking for new members who have the time to participate on the Council!
 We meet once a month during the school year.

-To join the Youth Advisory Council, you may fill out the downloadable application and return it to your school’s advisor.
-The school advisors are as follows:
+To join the Youth Advisory Council, you may fill out the downloadable application and return it to your school’s advisor or the YAC Coordinator at the Roscommon County Community Foundation.
+The YAC advisors are as follows:

 If they are not available you may call the Roscommon County Community Foundation at (989)-275-3112 with your questions or fill out our contact form.